Khandaker Asaduzzaman

 Khandaker Asaduzzaman (22 October 1935 – 25 April 2020) (খন্দকার আসাদুজ্জামান) was a Bangladeshi Civil Servant and is known as the First Finance Secretary of Independent Bangladesh in the Mujibnagar Government.

 Early life

 Asaduzzaman was born on 22 October 1935.
 He had a B.A.
 Honors and a M.A. degree.

 Career

 Asaduzzaman was a veteran of Bangladesh Liberation War.
 Khandaker Asaduzzaman was the first Finance Secretary of the Mujibnagar Government (Independent Bangladesh).
 He was elected Member of Parliament from Tangail-2 as an Awami League candidate.
-He was elected as a Member of Parliament 3 times; in 1996, 2008 and 2014 as a Bangladesh Awami League candidate from Tangail-2, he is succeeded by Soto Monir of Awami League.
+He was elected as a Member of Parliament 3 times; in 1996, 2008 and 2014 as a Bangladesh Awami League candidate from Tangail-2.
 He was the President of Bangabandhu Shishu Kishore Parishad.